 To bind to any other Objective-C constructor the following rules must be followed:

-• The [Export] attribute with the custom constructor’s name is still used.
+attribute with the custom constructor’s name is still used. - The method must return an

-• The method name must be Constructor
+object - The method name must be

 A bound constructor: